 Last week, on February 13, the civil parties in the Maya Achí sexual violence case filed a protective measure (amparo) before the Constitutional Court against bill 5377.

 One of the survivors told International Justice Monitor that relatives of the defendants have directed threats against her and the other women who filed the complaint.
-She said that in 1982, military commissioners disappeared her mother and father and raped her multiple times when she was 12 years old.
+She said that in 1982, civil defense patrols (PACs) disappeared her mother and father and raped her multiple times when she was 12 years old.

 “I can’t leave because they have told us that if they find us in another place, they will leave us there in body bag.
 They say they are going to finish us off once and for all,” she said.
 “But we are not going to stop fighting for our rights.”